- Solutions

 3. Expertise & focus

-Suez Water Technologies can count on an in-house IT department of around 80 people, all of whom are skilled people, each with their own expertise and who are deployed on numerous IT projects.
-They were also busy with numerous other IT migration projects; putting them in charge of a migration project of this magnitude would be unrealistic.
-We needed partners with targeted expertise who could focus on this single migration project.
+Veolia Water Tech. & Sol.
+Belgium can count on an internal IT department of some 80 people.
+These are all skilled people, each with their own expertise deployed on numerous IT projects.
+They were also busy with numerous other IT migration projects; burdening them with another migration project of this size would not be realistic.
+Partners were needed with targeted expertise who could focus on this one migration project.

 4. Creativity & Flexibility

-To be able to act quickly on such a scale, the partner would have to be very creative and flexible in providing solutions.
-Suez Water Technologies had to be able to count on the job to be completed on time, even if unforeseen difficulties arose that were difficult to grasp in the contract.
+This was perhaps the biggest challenge, according to Gerard.
+To act quickly on such a scale, the partner would have to be very creative and flexible in providing solutions.
+Veolia Water Tech. & Sol.
+Belgium had to be able to count on the job being done in a timely manner, even if unforeseen difficulties arose that were difficult to capture contractually.

 Acceleration Workshop